enviodev/docs/docs/HyperIndex/migration-guide-v1-v2.md

 - For ReScript users:
   - We moved to the built-in `bigint` type instead of the `Ethers.BigInt.t`.
   - We migrated to ReScript 11 uncurried mode.
 Curried mode is not supported anymore.
 So you need to remove `uncurried: false` from your rescript.json file.
 Also, we vendored `RescriptMocha` bindings to support uncurried mode.
 Please use it instead of `rescript-mocha`.
+- The config parsing is more strict, unknown fields will result in an error.
+  - You can add `# yaml-language-server: $schema=./node_modules/envio/evm.schema.json` at the top of your 'config.yaml' file to get autocomplete and validation for the config file.

 <!-- TODO: lots more to put here -->